Student-centric advice and objective recommendations

 After academics, overall cost is the next biggest factor that comes into play when deciding on a school.
 When making your list of potential colleges, nothing should be off the table in the beginning.
 Don’t shy away from considering certain schools just because their tuition rate seems out of your range.
 Scholarships and need-based financial aid can make it possible to pay for college and turn your dream school into a reality.

 With that being said, there are a few things you should keep in mind when considering cost.
 If you choose to attend a public university instead of a private one, you’ll benefit from lower tuition rates.
-According to recent data from the National Center for Education Statistics, the average annual cost of attendance is estimated to be $17,797 at public schools and $36,138 at private nonprofit schools.
 Moreover, you’ll pay even lower tuition rates if you attend a public school in your home state rather than out-of-state.

 But remember that while private schools may appear expensive, sometimes financial aid packages can make them just as (if not more) affordable than public schools.
 Due to their large endowments, private schools have the capability to award larger grants and scholarships than public schools.
-According to the National Association of College and University Business Officers, private institutions extended a record average 48% tuition discount to undergraduates for the 2019-20 school year.
+According to the NACUBO Tuition Discounting Study (TDS), private institutions extended an average of 54.5% tuition discount to undergraduates for the 2021-22 school year.

 How big of a school do you want to attend?
 This is an important question to ask yourself when figuring out where you’ll go to college.
 As you probably know, colleges and universities come in all sizes.
-There’s liberal arts schools with student populations under 1,000, and big state schools that enroll over 30,000 students.
-And of course, there’s a whole lot of mid-range schools that fall in between.
+There are liberal arts schools with student populations under 1,000, and big state schools that enroll over 30,000 students.
+And of course, there are a whole lot of mid-range schools that fall in between.

 Now it’s time to consider what you’re passionate about outside of academics, and which schools best match those interests.
 Maybe you want a school with a big commitment to Greek life and renowned athletic teams, or perhaps you’re looking for a college with a vibrant art community.
-If you enjoy volunteer work, you might want to consider a school that emphasizes community activism.
 Your school’s campus culture has the potential to shape your college experience, so it’s important to pick a school that aligns with your preferences.

 Campus environment oftentimes goes hand in hand with school size.
 As we’ve mentioned, large schools are likely to have bustling campus environments with plenty of clubs and organizations, sports events, and social activities.
 On the other hand, large schools can’t match the intimate campus culture found at smaller schools.
 If you like the idea of spotting familiar faces in the dining hall or on your way to class, then a small school might be right for you.